-Air Sinai is an Egyptian airline based in Cairo that operates scheduled passenger services from its airport hub at Cairo International Airport (CAI).
-Air Sinai primarily operates services between Egypt and Israel and has been connecting the two countries for over 35 years.
-Air Sinai currently flies a service between Cairo International Airport (CAI) and Ben Gurion International Airport (TLV), Tel Aviv, four times a week using two unmarked Embraer ERJ-170 aircraft which it wet-leases from its parent company, EgyptAir.
+Air Sinai was an Egyptian airline based in Cairo that operated scheduled passenger services from its airport hub at Cairo International Airport (CAI).
+Air Sinai primarily operated services between Egypt and Israel and had connected the two countries for over 35 years.
+Air Sinai flew a service between Cairo International Airport (CAI) and Ben Gurion International Airport (TLV), Tel Aviv, four times a week using two unmarked Embraer ERJ-170 aircraft which it wet-leased from its parent company, EgyptAir.

 Passengers flying with Air Sinai are entitled to one item of free carry-on baggage per person.
 The baggage must be no heavier than 8kg and must not exceed the dimensions of 55 x 35 x 25 cm.

-Passengers flying with Air Sinai should arrive at the airport at least one and a half before their flight — two hours if they have baggage or are checking in at the airport.
-Air Sinai check-in desks open two hours before the scheduled departure time and gates close 40 minutes before the scheduled departure time.
+Passengers flying with Air Sinai should arrive at the airport at least one and a half before their flight — 3 hours if they have baggage or are checking in at the airport.
+Air Sinai check-in desks open 3 hours before the scheduled departure time and gates close 40 minutes before the scheduled departure time.

 Air Sinai leases their aircraft from EgyptAir, so the cabin layout is similar to the parent companies.
 Passengers can expect a comfortable leather upholstered seat width of 18.5" with charging facilities.
 All passengers are permitted 1 piece of cabin baggage and 1 checked bag.
 Air Sinai also serves a complimentary meal service onboard.